superliuwr/superliuwr.github.io/source/_posts/metrics-and-prometheus.md

 <!-- more -->

+## Why they are important?

+* Identify trends
+* Compare with previous value
+* Predict future value
+* Investigate an incident
+* Verify expectations

+## What should be monitored?

 To analyze the data, first, you need to extract metrics from your system - like the Memory usage of a particular application instance.
 We call this extraction **instrumentation**.

-## What should be monitored?

 There are different layers where an APM tool should collect data from.
 The more of them covered, the more insights you'll get about your system's behavior.